aduong/p2p-ft/README.md

 ## Features

 * mDNS/DNS-SD discoverability: discover peers on the network who are ready to receive files
-* AES256 encryption with ephemeral keys: so nobody is snooping
+* AES256 encryption with ephemeral keys: so nobody snooping can see the file
 * Resume transfers in case the connection breaks or to transfer over multiple sessions

 ## Installing